pacokleitz/ambula/README.md

 # ambula

-This project aims to implement a minimal blockchain running an alternative puzzle algorithm to Bitcoin Proof of Work (PoW) called [Proof of Interaction (PoI)](https://hal.archives-ouvertes.fr/hal-02479891v2/document).
+This project aims to implement a minimalist blockchain running an alternative puzzle algorithm to Bitcoin Proof of Work (PoW) called [Proof of Interaction (PoI)](https://hal.archives-ouvertes.fr/hal-02479891v2/document).
 This new puzzle does not consume nearly as much energy as PoW as it is based on network communication delay instead of raw compute.
+This is the first implementation of the method.

 ### Usage